Academic Integrity

 U.S. Department of Health and Human Services, Office of Research Integrity (ori.hhs.gov/Handling Misconduct—Case Summaries)

-Starting Fall 2011, all students newly admitted to doctoral programs must complete training designed to inculcate an awareness and understanding of the fundamental issues of academic integrity and the responsible conduct of research (RCR) in a manner that is consistent with federal regulations.
-This happens through the Pathways to Success Program offered through the Graduate Student Center.
+All newly admitted UCF graduate students must complete training designed to create awareness and understanding of fundamental issues related to ethics, academic integrity, and the responsible conduct of research (RCR) in accordance with university guidelines.
+This required training includes the following:

 Policy